Moriah-Chamber-of-Commerce/moriahchamber.org/README.md

 North Country Small Business Development Center

 North Country Small Business Development Center (NCSBDC) offers one-on-one business counseling and group training seminars, as well as informational resources for starting and growing your business.

+Port Henry/Moriah Chamber of Commerce

+The Town of Moriah/Port Henry Chamber of Commerce was formed to strengthen area businesses and promote the community.
+Please visit our members.

+Join the Chamber Today!
+We offer both business and individual memberships.
+(Application available here).

+Member Benefits include:
+*Directory listings on this website
+*Member referrals for visitors and community residents *Weekly Member Spotlight posts on the Chamber's Facebook page *Opportunities for networking with local business owners and community members *Calendar of event listings for Lake Champlain Region *Sponsorship opportunities

+Visit our office at 4317 Main Street in Port Henry, NY for business, member, and visitor information.
+Or just stop in to see the display of historic photos of the area and to purchase a souvenir t-shirt, mug, or postcard.

+Hours:
+Monday - Thursday, 10am - 2pm

+For Lake Champlain regional information 1-866-THE LAKE (866 843 5253)